sandeep-majumdar/azureBilling/README.md

 This product offers a solution to enable executive reporting for Azure Billing in terms they should understand

-The scope of the output is Price (P) and Quantity (Q) by org unit/functional area/product
+The target scope of the output is to obtain Price (P) and Quantity (Q) by org unit/functional area/product.

+Many other views are possible

 The output is in the form of a resource group level aggregate CSV that can be turned into Pivot tables as required

-## Sample Output

-tbd

 ## Why is this program needed?